Rye Pier Approach Reconstruction

 - Construction of a ramp at the start of the pier and at the end of the rebuilt section, connecting with the existing low landing.

-- Installation of steel handrails along one side of the widened deck area.
+- Installation of steel handrails along on both sides of the widened deck area.

 - Replacement of power cables and electric lights with solar lights.